 As the seasons change from autumn to winter, spring thaw may be the farthest thing from your mind.
 It pays to be prepared.
 You can help prevent water leaking into your basement by ensuring that it flows away from your house.
 The best way to do that?
 Cleaning your gutters and removing any debris before the worst of winter hits.
 As snow and ice accumulate, and then thaw, properly maintained gutters will direct water away from your home’s foundation.

-Leaves, sticks and other debris can clog your gutters, causing water to overflow and accumulate near your house’s foundation.
+Leaves, sticks, and other debris can clog your gutters, causing water to overflow and accumulate near your house’s foundation.
 Over time, this water will make its way into your basement.
 This makes preparing your gutters for winter one of the best steps you can take in preventing water intrusion into your basement.

 Never try to clean your gutters from the roof — it may seem like an easy way to get this job done, but it’s much safer to do this chore on a ladder.
 Always keep your waist between the uprights of the ladder, and never reach too far out.
-Make sure that you set the ladder up on stable, even ground and have a friend or family member act as a spotter.
+Make sure that you set the ladder up on stable, even ground, and have a friend or family member act as a spotter.

 If possible, wait until your gutters are dry.
-Otherwise the debris will be mucky.
+Otherwise, the debris will be mucky.
 It’s a good idea to lay a tarp out underneath the gutter to collect debris as you toss it out of the gutter.
 As you move the ladder down the gutter, just move the tarp as well.
 You can also collect the debris in a bucket hanging from a hook on your ladder.

 Begin cleaning out the gutters at the downspout.
 Pull out any leaves and debris, and scoop out any sediment — it’s a good idea to protect your hands with work gloves.
 Once you’ve cleaned out as much debris and sediment as you safely can, move the ladder and repeat the process along the entire length of your gutter.

-Once you’ve gotten your gutters as clean as possible, use your garden hose to rinse out any fine debris.
+Once you’ve got your gutters as clean as possible, use your garden hose to rinse out any fine debris.
 Start at the end farthest from the downspout, and wash any sediment to your downspout.
-Watch the bottom of your downspout — if water is only trickling out, then you’ve got a clog.
+Watch the bottom of your downspout — if the water is only trickling out, then you’ve got a clog.
 In that case, spray water at high pressure directly into the downspout to clear it out.

 All of your gutters should align in a slight downward slope toward your downspout — as you rinsed out your gutters, did the water pool or collect anywhere?
 If so, you’ve probably got a sagging gutter.

-Still having trouble aligning your gutters?
-Contact Ray Arnold Masonry & General Contracting to repair any problems or to install new gutters, brackets or downspouts.
+Still, having trouble aligning your gutters?
+Contact Ray Arnold Masonry & General Contracting to repair any problems or to install new gutters, brackets, or downspouts.

-Call Ray Arnold Masonry & General Contracting for all your gutter needs
+Call Ray Arnold Masonry

 Do your gutters or downspouts need a little more attention than just general maintenance?
 Has wind, excess debris, fallen branches or ice dams damaged your gutters or thrown them out of alignment?